E-Mot/Class-Directory-Tool/README.md

 ✅ Automatically creates a pre-structured class directory
 ✅ Builds nested folders for Units, Discussions, Assignments, and more
 ✅ Generates preformatted Word documents with custom styles
-✅ Dynamically renames folders and updates text with specified course name
+✅ Renames folders and updates text with specified course name
-✅ Supports **interactive prompts** (wizard) and **command-line options**
-✅ Displays clear visual feedback:
+✅ Supports interactive prompts (wizard) and command-line options ✅ Displays clear visual feedback in the wizard:
    - 💬 for prompts
    - ✅ for success
    - ❌ for errors
    - ℹ️ for informational messages
    - 💡 for tool tips
-✅ Can be packaged into a single `.exe` for Windows (using PyInstaller)
+✅ Can be packaged into a single `.exe` for Windows (using PyInstaller) ✅ The `.exe` launches a GUI for non-technical users and general ease of use

 ---